-- A programme of ECF based training, embedded as a central aspect of induction that enables the ECT to understand and apply the knowledge and skills set out in the ECF evidence statements and practice.
-The Principal will determine which of the three approaches set out in the statutory guidance will best suit the needs of the ECT and their mentors.
-We recognise that the ECF is not an assessment tool. - The induction tutor or another suitable internal or external person with QTS will regularly observe the ECT's teaching against the Teachers' Standards, normally on a termly basis.
+Principal will determine the best approach to suit the needs of the ECTs and their mentors.
+Across the trust, the preferred approach is the provider-led programme with Teach First.
+We recognise that the ECF is not an assessment tool.

+- The induction tutor or another suitable internal or external person with QTS will regularly observe the ECT's teaching against the Teachers' Standards, normally on a termly basis.
 Following observation, the observer will notify the ECT in advance of the requirement to attend a postobservation review meeting to provide prompt and constructive feedback and a brief written record will be made of the feedback given at the meeting.
 Any development needs will be identified. - The induction tutor will carry out a professional progress review based on the evidence of the ECT's teaching, taking place in each term where a formal assessment (see point below) is not scheduled.
 A written record of each progress review will be retained and provided to the ECT, stating whether the ECT is on track to complete induction, summarising the evidence collected and the agreed development targets.
 As a result objectives may be reviewed to take account of the needs and strengths of the ECT.
 The induction tutor will update the Principal after each progress review, and will notify the appropriate body and the ECT themselves whether they are making satisfactory progress. - A formal assessment will normally be carried out in the final term of the first year and the final term of the second year, by the Principal or the induction tutor.
 We will agree with the ECT exactly when these assessment dates will be.
 The assessment will use evidence gathered from the ECT's work as a teacher, from their induction programme, and may require input from other colleagues as appropriate.
 Copies of the evidence used will be provided to the ECT and the appropriate body.
 The person carrying out the formal assessment will complete a formal assessment report showing an assessment of the ECT's performance against the Teachers' Standards.
 The ECT will have an opportunity to add their comments to each of the formal assessment reports, which will then be signed by the induction tutor, the Principal (if they are not the induction tutor) and the ECT.
 The ECT will be provided with the original, which they should retain, and a copy will be sent to the appropriate body shortly after each meeting.